SWMRS: History

 On October 7, 2022, SWMRS announced their return via social media posts.
-In the following weeks, they released a statement regarding their misconduct allegations and announced upcoming shows.
-On November 4, 2022, they released the single Dye Yer Hair.

-Joey Armstrong controversy
+In the following weeks, they released a statement regarding their misconduct allegations stating "I wasn’t going to condemn my friend.
+Because we refused to condemn him, we got cancelled.".
+They confirmed that bassist Seb Mueller and drummer Joey Armstrong had left the band and that Max and Cole Becker intended to continue on as a band, stating "Joey and Seb have both stepped away from the band to grow their personal lives.
+Max and I are going to keep the band going.".

+On November 4, 2022, they released the single "Dye Yer Hair" and played their first shows since 2020 in December 2022.
+On August 23, 2023, they released a new single "Little Miss Sunshine" and announced their third album under the SWMRS name Sonic Tonic which released on October 27, 2023, as well as announced a new lineup, featuring their brother Cade Becker on bass.

+On August 14, 2024, they announced the release of their fourth album under the SWMRS name BECKER due for release October 11.

+Controversy

 On July 20, 2020, Lydia Night of the Regrettes revealed she and drummer Joey Armstrong dated starting in 2017 when she was 16 and he was 22, accusing Armstrong of sexual assault, coercion, and other predatory behavior.
 In the post, Night claimed that Armstrong initiated the relationship by messaging her on Instagram that his band SWMRS would be sending her band "some offers for some tours that year".
 Night shared the allegations after reading SWMRS' statement condemning a wave of sexual assault allegations related to several Burger Records artists.

 The following day, Armstrong responded on the SWMRS Instagram account, saying that while he disagreed "with some of the things [Lydia] said about me", that he had privately apologized to Night and asked for forgiveness.
 Armstrong's six-sentence response was considerably shorter than the band's five-page statement regarding Burger Records made one day prior, a contrast noted upon by both some media outlets and Night herself, who responded that the statement showed "everyone exactly who [Armstrong] and [his] band of imposters are".